neilobremski/adverstorial/README.md

 ## Game Start

-You are writing on the side of the <protagonist|antagonist> and you won the coin toss so you go first: "<prompt>"
+You are writing on the side of the <role> and you won the coin toss so you go first: "<prompt>"

 ## Test 1: balloons in space